OctopusDeploy/docs/docs/octopus-rest-api/examples/deployment-process/get-steps-using-package.md

 ---
-title: Get all steps using package
+title: Get all steps that use a package
-description: Example scripts to find all steps which reference a specific package.
+description: Example scripts to find all steps that reference a specific package.

 ---